Author + information

 Objectives This study sought to determine the relevance of sNEP as a biomarker in heart failure with preserved ejection fraction (HFpEF) and to compare circulating sNEP levels in HFpEF patients with normal controls.

-Methods A case-control study was performed in 242 symptomatic HFpEF patients previously enrolled in the Phosphodiesterase-5 Inhibition to Improve Clinical Status and Exercise Capacity in Heart Failure with Preserved Ejection Fraction (RELAX) and Nitrates’s Effect on Activity Tolerance in Heart Failure With Preserved Ejection (NEAT-HFpEF) clinical trials and 891 asymptomatic subjects without HF or diastolic dysfunction (confirmed by NT-proBNP levels <200 pg/ml and echocardiography), who were enrolled in the Prevalence of Asymptomatic Left Ventricular Dysfunction study. sNEP was measured using a sandwich ELISA assay in all subjects.
+Methods A case-control study was performed in 242 symptomatic HFpEF patients previously enrolled in the Phosphodiesterase-5 Inhibition to Improve Clinical Status and Exercise Capacity in Heart Failure with Preserved Ejection Fraction (RELAX) and Nitrates’s Effect on Activity Tolerance in Heart Failure With Preserved Ejection (NEAT-HFpEF) clinical trials and 891 asymptomatic subjects without HF or diastolic dysfunction (confirmed by NT-proBNP levels <200 pg/ml and echocardiography) who were enrolled in the Prevalence of Asymptomatic Left Ventricular Dysfunction study. sNEP was measured using a sandwich enzyme-linked immunosorbent assay (ELISA) in all subjects.

-Conclusions HFpEF patients on average have significantly lower circulating sNEP levels compared to controls.
+Conclusions Patients with HFpEF on average have significantly lower circulating sNEP levels compared with controls.
 These findings challenge our current understanding of the complex biology of circulating sNEP in HFpEF.

-↵∗ These authors contributed equally to this work
+↵∗ Drs.
+Lyle and Iyer have contributed equally to this work.

--Dr. Michael Felker has received research grants from NHLBI, American Heart Association, Amgen, Merck, Cytokinetics, and Roche Diagnostics; he has acted as a consultant to Novartis, Amgen, BMS, Medtronic, Cardionomic, Relypsa, V-Wave, Myokardia, Innolife, EBR Systems, Arena, Abbott, Sphingotec, Roche Diagnostics, Alnylam, LivaNova, and SC Pharma.
+Dr Felker has received research grants from NHLBI, American Heart Association, Amgen, Merck, Cytokinetics, and Roche Diagnostics; served as a consultant to Novartis, Amgen, BMS, Medtronic, Cardionomic, Relypsa, V-Wave, Myokardia, Innolife, EBR Systems, Arena, Abbott, Sphingotec, Roche Diagnostics, Alnylam, LivaNova, and SC Pharma.
 Dr Pereira is supported by National Institute on Aging Grant R21AG53512.
 All other authors have reported that they have no relationships relevant to the contents of this paper to disclose.

 - Received May 15, 2019.